 There are several key definitions and various rules that you need to keep in mind regarding healthcare malpractices and other billing offenses.
-It is in your best interest to be aware and informed about the various frauds and abuses, along with the legal penalties that include the Anti-kickback Statute and the False-Claims Act.
+A healthcare fraud attorney suggests that it is in your best interest to be aware and informed about the various frauds and abuses, along with the legal penalties that include the Anti-kickback Statute and the False-Claims Act.
 For more information, get in touch with The Healthcare Fraud Group.

 Here are all the main types of healthcare fraud that are prevalent globally,